 Welcome to my academic website.
-I am a researcher in type theory, logic and programming languages at the University of Kent, and previously at the University of Tübingen, where you can find me here.
-The research topics and areas I am mainly interested in are:
+I am a lecturer at the University of Kent, where you can find me here, and have previously been at the University of Tübingen, where you can find me here.
+I am a researcher in type theory and programming languages and mainly interested in the following research topics:

 - Using pure functional programming techniques for solving real problems